-EPDM roofing thicknesses range from 45 mils to 90 mils and has a width range of 7.5 feet to 50 feet.
+EPDM roofing thicknesses range from 45 mils to 90 mils and have a width range of 7.5 feet to 50 feet.
 The versatility of the EPDM roof membrane makes it an easy choice for many low-slope roof pitches while keeping the cost affordable.

 *EPDM roofing membranes are also offered in white for extra reflectivity.